-Biden lands win, but virus surge threatens to derail agenda
+Biden’s infrastructure win overshadowed by new virus surge

 But that strategy depends on the policy working — which is what makes the virus so dangerous.

-If another wave causes businesses or schools to close, not only would the public’s faith in Biden’s management of the virus surely waver, but the economic recovery would likely stagnate, jeopardizing the Democrats’ central arguments heading into next fall’s midterms.
+If another wave causes businesses or schools to close, not only would the public’s faith in Biden’s management of the virus surely waver, but the economic recovery would also likely stagnate, jeopardizing the Democrats’ central arguments heading into next fall’s midterms.

 “We’re not out of the woods,” Gibbs said.

-Additional reporting contributed by Associated Press writer Josh Boak in Washington.
+Associated Press writer Josh Boak in Washington contributed to this report.